brollup/brollup/src/constructive/entry/README.md

-# Entries
+# Combinators
-`Brollup` employs of 8 types of entries:
+`Brollup` employs of 8 types of combinators:

 | Entry Type       |  Description                                                                                  |
 |:-----------------|:----------------------------------------------------------------------------------------------|